jayson-lennon/rust-bdd-techniques/README.md

 ## Test Doubles

-When developing with TDD you'll essentially be programming with traits.
+When developing with BDD you'll essentially be programming with traits.
 It is very easy to generate a test double from a trait using an IDE and then fill in the parts that you need.
 So don't be afraid to manually write a stub or spy just for a specific test.